Charlotte Maxeke: Legacy

+Charlotte Maxeke street, Bloemfontein, Free State.

 The ANC also hosts an annual Charlotte Maxeke Memorial Lecture.

 Beatrice Street in Durban was changed to Charlotte Maxeke Street in her honour.
 As the woman who contributed and brought African Methodist Episcopal Church (AME) to South Africa and was elected as the president, her legacy now in South Africa is the league for women named "Charlotte Maxeke ladies fellowship".
 In 2012, Maitland Street in Bloemfontein was renamed Charlotte Maxeke Street in honour of her contribution to South Africa.

+In 1905 Maxeke and her husband founded the Wilberforce Institute in Evaton, Vaal Triangle.
+The college is still operational.

+In August 2026, the South African Reserve Bank launched a commemorative R2 coins to celebrate 125 anniversary of Maxeke since she became the first Black woman to earn a university degree.
+The coins also pays tribute to the Women's March of 1956.